Extended Learning Program

 ELP Elementary Services

 - ELP services (small group or individual pull-out) are offered in all elementary schools.
-Students may meet with the ELP teacher outside of the regular classroom and/or participate in differentiated activities in the general classroom that are supported by the ELP teacher.
+Students meet with the ELP teacher outside of the regular classroom and participate in differentiated activities in the general classroom that are supported by the ELP teacher.

-- Students who are participating in small pull-out groups for ELP work on challenging interdisciplinary units of study that involve higher order thinking skills and opportunities for creative expression.
+- Students work on challenging interdisciplinary units of study that involve higher order thinking skills and opportunities for creative expression.

 - Some students may also participate in special interest groups or independent studies.